mobizt/FirebaseClient/README.md

 📖 Async Firebase Client library for Arduino Documentation.

-This library supports Firebase Realtime database, Cloud Firestore database, Cloud Messaging, Firebase Storage, Google Cloud Storage and Google Cloud Functions.
+This library supports `Firebase Realtime Database`, Cloud Firestore database, Cloud Messaging, Firebase Storage, Google Cloud Storage and Google Cloud Functions.

 The features can be configurable to add and exclude some unused features, see [Library Build Options](#library-build-options).